 Nowadays, Marvel Comics is known as a Disney subsidiary that is pilfered for source material for the Marvel Cinematic Universe, the most commercially successful movie franchise of all time by a long shot.

 But the history of Marvel Comics goes all the way back to 1939.
 Started as Timely Publications, the funny books made a name for themselves with covers that showed Captain America punching Hitler in the face.
-Then in the 1950s, the company went by the name Atlas Comics.
+Then in the 1950s, the company went by the name Atlas Comics and gave us the Agents of Atlas characters.

 It was in 1961 that the Marvel Comics that we know came to be.
 That was the year that the company launched the Fantastic Four title, created by Stan Lee and Jack Kirby.